Rights Now

 Rights Now, sometimes written with an exclamation mark, was a British umbrella group of disabled people's organisations and charities which campaigned for a change in the law to prevent discrimination against disabled people and for a full civil rights law, even though the result was the flawed Disability Discrimination Act 1995.
 The biggest protest in numbers of people was in July 1994 at Trafalgar Square and Whitehall, London.
 It was a very broad-based campaign, including trade unions for example.
 Campaigning to improve the laws for full civil rights continued, but Rights Now as a group ended in 1995.

-Before Rights Now
+Prior to Rights Now

-Silver Jubilee Access Committee - SJAC
+Silver Jubilee Access Committee (SJAC)

-To give it its full name, the Silver Jubilee Committee on Improving Access for Disabled People was established in 1977 by Alf Morris MP, the Minister for Disabled People, to report on access arrangements regarding the Silver Jubilee celebrations.
+The Silver Jubilee Committee on Improving Access for Disabled People was established in 1977 by Alf Morris MP, the Minister for Disabled People, to report on access arrangements regarding the Silver Jubilee celebrations.
 He appointed Peter Large (Spinal Injuries Association, SIA) as its chair.
 It produced a report in 1979, Can Disabled People Go Where You Go?